-Lebanon hosts the highest number of Syrian refugees of any country in the world relative to its population (4.3 million), with almost 1.1 million Syrian refugees (239,907 households) registered.
-The number could reach 1.5 million when Government and agencies’ estimates are taken into consideration.
-This social shift places a huge strain on Lebanon’s socio-economic fabric and infrastructure, especially as most refugees settle in some of the poorest areas – the Bekaa Valley and the North.
+Lebanon hosts the highest number of Syrian refugees of any country in the world relative to its population (4.3 million), with more than 900,000 Syrian refugees registered, and many more unregistered.
+This social shift places a huge strain on Lebanon’s socio-economic fabric and infrastructure, especially as Lebanon grapples with an unprecedented economic crisis.
 Tensions between refugees and vulnerable nationals competing for the same resources and services have reached a breaking point.

-As the number of refugees in Lebanon continues to increase, the demand on basic public services like education, water, housing, electricity and child protection has reached an unsustainable level.
-Lebanon’s fragile infrastructure cannot cope with the on-going increase in population, especially in areas where the host communities are already poorly served.
-In addition, increased competition for jobs – which become ever scarcer during the winter months - is driving down wages while the rising costs of food and rent is increasing pressure on vulnerable host communities and refugees alike.
+The demand on basic public services like education, water and electricity and the lack of basic needs have reached an unsustainable level.
+Lebanon’s fragile infrastructure cannot cope with the ongoing increase in population, especially in areas where the host communities are already poorly served.

 October 2019 has been Lebanon's watershed moment.
 While the political and economic contexts continue to evolve rapidly, people's socio-economic vulnerabilities are getting worse.
 More people are losing their jobs as the Lebanese pound further devaluates the foreign currency.
 Children have lost months without education as their families rely on negative coping mechanisms to survive.